-A few months ago, I decided to take a page out of Indiana Jones’s playbook, and embarked on a quest.
+A few years ago, my wife and kids spent the year living abroad.
+So, finding myself with a little extra time on my hands, I decided to take a page out of Indiana Jones’s playbook and embark on a quest.

-But for the best nachos in my neighborhood. 😅
+Not for anything especially noble or worthy, I’m afraid… But for the best nachos in my neighborhood. 😅

 Yep.
-Every Saturday evening, for the last couple months, I’ve ordered nachos from a different place.
+Every Saturday evening, over the span of a few months, I ordered nachos from a different place.

 Chili nachos.
 Chicken ranchero nachos.
 Nachos texanos.
 Nachos el grande deluxe.

-But every weekend, I’m faced with a dilemma.
-Do I order the nachos I’ve enjoyed the most so far (chicken ranchero nachos from Burrito Box), or keep searching for better nachos?
+And every weekend, I was faced with a dilemma.
+Should I end my quest and settle for the nachos that I’ve enjoyed the most so far?
+Or should I continue to search for better nachos?

-Each time, I am forced to decide between a sure thing, and an unknown nacho contender.
-If I give up my search too soon, I may never discover the awesomely satisfying nachos that I believe are out there.
-But keep at it too long, and I may be wasting many weekends eating nachos that make me feel kind of sad and disappointed inside.
+Every Saturday, I was forced to decide between a sure thing and some uncertain nacho contender.
+If I gave up my search too soon, I might never discover the truly satisfying nachos that I believed were out there.
+But keep at it too long, and I could be wasting many weekends eating subpar nachos that leave me feeling a little sad and empty inside.

-Well, we actually face a similar dilemma in the practice room.
+Well, it turns out we face a similar dilemma in the practice room.